IsraMekki/ClickFraudDetection/README.md

 ```

 ## Offline analysis
-**offline_analysis.ipynb** is a python notebook where we analysed a finite stream.
-We ran a simple flink program for approx. 3h, where we collected clicks and displays and outputted them into files (in test_results/clicks and test_results/displays).
+**offline_analysis.ipynb** is a python notebook that has been used to analyse a finite stream.
+We have run a simple flink program for approx. 3h, during which we have collected Kafka clicks and displays, and outputted them into files (test_results/clicks and test_results/displays).
-This analysis allowed us to extract probable patterns, which we ended up implementing (See the details [here](../master/src/main/scala/ClickFraudDetection/README.md)).
+This analysis has enabled us to extract/notice probable fraudulent patterns, which we have ended up identifying trough an online analysis implemented (See the details [here](../master/src/main/scala/ClickFraudDetection/README.md)).
 ## Scala files
 Our implementation can be found in [ClickFraudDetection](../master/src/main/scala/ClickFraudDetection/).
 * **Event** is a class which converts Strings to objects with meaningful properties (eventType, uid, timestamp, ip and impressionId) with the correct types.
 We work with Streams of Events to simplify our implementation.